-The goal of our scholarly program is to prepare psychiatrists to critically evaluate scientific literature and how that literature drives evidence-based practice apply the basic principles of research to clinical questions they encounter in their practice develop an area of expertise relevant to their career goals become lifelong learners and scholars.
+The goal of our scholarly program is to: prepare psychiatrists to critically evaluate scientific literature and how that literature drives evidence-based practice; teach residents to apply the basic principles of research to clinical questions they encounter in their practice; to develop an area of expertise relevant to their career goals; and, to become lifelong learners and scholars.

-In the first half of the PGY-2 year, residents receive a specialized curriculum in research methods, QI development, and scholarly writing skills.
-In the second half of the PGY-2 year, each resident has a one-month, mentored scholarship rotation.
+During the PGY-2 year, all residents receive a specialized curriculum in research methods, QI development, and scholarly writing skills.
+All PGY-2 residents have a one-month, mentored scholarship rotation.

 This clinical track offers rotation options in child and adolescent settings starting in the PGY-I year including pediatrics and pediatric neurology.
 In the PGY-2 year, participants in this track have their choice of rotating on Children’s Hospital’s inpatient psychiatry unit or Denver Health’s adolescent psychiatry unit.
 PGY-3s have the opportunity to work in the Child & Adolescent Outpatient Clinic.
 The objectives of this track are to enhance the developmental perspective in psychiatry, provide early exposure to child and adolescent clinical settings, and to foster career development in child and adolescent psychiatry.

 The Career Program is jointly sponsored by the psychiatry residency and its public mental health partners.
 The objective of the career program is to provide residents with an in-depth exposure to public psychiatry while still in training and to foster career development in community and state mental health systems.
 Residents enroll in the program at the beginning of the PGY-2 year and are given a leave of absence after the PGY-3 year in order to perform a year of staff service at a public sector mental health facility.
 Participating residents are paid the standard salary set by the sponsoring institution for the service year; this salary is partly distributed during the training years as a supplement to the regular residency stipend.